tangowhisky37/LetsHack/howto/GIT-SSL-Issues.md

 - Simply run the below git command on your Git client.
   > `bash# git config --global http.sslVerify false`

-### Tell Git Where Your Certificate Authority Certificates Are Located
+### Option 2 : Tell Git Where Your Certificate Authority Certificates Are Located

 - Another option is to point your Git client towards a folder that contains the Certificate Authority certificate that was used to sign your Git server’s SSL certificate.
 - You may not have one of these if you’re using Self Signed certificates.